 For the scissors jump rope variation, begin with a simple jump.
 In one revolution, you will jump with your feet apart.
 One foot will be in front of the other.
 In the next revolution, switch your feet.
 Alternate the position of your feet, increasing your speed as you gain confidence.

 4. The One Foot Hop

-If you want to work out your legs separately, the one foot hop jump rope variation is the perfect solution.
-Easy to master, this move still provides an excellent leg workout in very little time.
+If you want to work out your legs separately, the one-foot hop jump rope variation is the perfect solution.
+Other jump rope variations are effective too, but this is easy to master.
+This move still provides an excellent leg workout in very little time.
 It is also customizable to meet your exact fitness needs and goals.
 It can also help improve your mental focus and balance with extra dedication and practice.